mhartono/flutter_neat_and_clean_calendar/README.md

 Simple flutter calendar based on [flutter_clean_calendar](https://github.com/pmcarlos/flutter_clean_calendar) package.
 This package offers some extra functionality.
 It introduced a new **NeatCleanCalendarEvent** object, that gets used as the data component transfered the calendar widget as a parameter.
 So it is possible now to color the dots in the **Calendartiles** with a color corresponding to the event.

-The event list below the calendar view is generated bei the package.
-Here the extra data of the **NetCleanCalendarEvent** objects again come into play.
+The event listed below the calendar view is generated from the **NetCleanCalendarEvent** data objects.

-The package is highly customizable.
+This package is highly customizable.

 ![Screenshot](https://github.com/rwbr/flutter_neat_and_clean_calendar/blob/main/img/screen1.png)
 ![Screenshot](https://github.com/rwbr/flutter_neat_and_clean_calendar/blob/main/img/screen2.png)